abhishekmallav/Starship-Modern-Terminal-Theme/README.md

 Nerd Fonts are required for the graphics to display (any nerd font can work)

 Nerd Fonts can be downloaded from [nerdfonts.com](https://www.nerdfonts.com/font-downloads)

+If you want to further customize you can refer [starship](https://starship.rs/) documentation

 ![](https://github.com/abhishek-mallav/starship-modern-terminal/blob/main/starship-terminal-01.png)